Vyral/marc-highfill-recruiting/_posts/2022-10-14-the-agents-guide-to-the-new-business-pipeline.md

 **7\.
 Agent referrals.** Connect with agents in other areas that are in feeder markets for you, which are areas where prospective buyers are looking to relocate from or move to your community.
 There are agent referral groups on social media and online, and you can connect with many different agents when you attend conferences and training sessions.

 These are just some of the lead-generation ideas that agents can use in a shifting market.
 If you’d like to discuss how to implement action plans for any of these sources, or how to create a constantly filled pipeline for future business, call or email my team and I today.
-Our coaches will work with you to create a strategy and keep you moving forward. **Remember: It's Not the Market...it's the Marketing That Makes the Difference\!\!**
+Our coaches will work with you to create a strategy and keep you moving forward. **Remember: It's Not the Market…it's the Marketing That Makes the Difference\!**